The Pac-Man Scream: Video Gaming's Wilhelm Scream (draft report)

 | 2012 | Fred the Show, Visit from Grandma | Television | 2:00 in |

-I do admit that it is never used AS a scream, whereas the Wilhelm scream IS.
+I do admit that it is never used AS a scream, whereas the Wilhelm scream is almost always used straight.
 But then again, nowadays the Wilhelm scream isn't used as scream either, not without being a little tongue in cheek.

 Sources